lenincompres/DOM.create/README.md

 The CSS is added to the document.head's style element under the *id* of the element where it is created.
 If the element doesn't have an *id*, a unique one is provided for it.

-## Binding Properties
+## Binding

 Any element's property (attribute, content, style, content or event handler) can be **bound** to a *Binder* object.
-When the *value* property of this object changes, it automatically updates all elements bound to it.
+When the *value* property of this object changes, it automatically updates all element properties' bound to it.

 ```javascript
 let myBinder = DOM.binder('Default value');